alexscotttonge/bank-tech-test/README.md

 ```
 As a user
-So I be a functioning member of society
+So I can be a functioning member of society
 I want to open a bank account

 As a user